Curriculum Impact

 Our marking policy clearly emphasises the importance of self-assessment and reflection to show impact of learning.
 Pupils are able to communicate with their teacher about not only the academic but their self-esteem and confidence.
 Starter activities of every lesson consistently provide opportunities for pupils to remember previous learning and also allow teachers to check retention of information.
 Photo evidence is also gathered as a means of measuring engagement and progress as many tasks are not in written form.

-We measure and evaluate progress in a range of ways including; improved RRS scores (Emotional Literacy from October 2019), time spent in lessons, reduction in behavioural incidents, academic summative and formative assessments.
+We measure and evaluate progress in a range of ways including; improved RRS scores (Emotional Literacy), time spent in lessons, reduction in behavioural incidents, academic summative and formative assessments.
 Teachers track progress using their professional judgement against academic objectives that relate to their stages of development as well as age related expectations.
 Data is collected half termly for all curriculum subjects to assist with assessment.

 The impact of our curriculum offer is evident through pupil’s reengagement and enjoyment for learning.
 Pupils are prepared for the next stage in their educational journey and effectively transition into their subsequent educational provision.